barrettotte/IBMi-Book/docs/core/cl/basics.md

 ## Message Monitoring
 Another thing I don't have experience with is ```MONMSG```.
-But, this is essentially the CL equivalent of a Try/Catch.
+But, this is essentially the CL equivalent of a try/catch block.

 When a program fails at runtime, the error ID is given.
-This is essentially a catch for an error with the ID of MCH3601.
+This is pretty much the equivalent of a try/catch for an error with the ID of MCH3601 (parm undefined).

 ```php
 /* Pretend a line that could generate MCH3601 error is here instead */